Driving in California

 How To Apply for the California Driver License

 The DMV has the latest California Driver Handbook, forms, and instructions on how to apply for a California Driver License.
 Check out the helpful section in the handbook on frequently asked questions.
-It is highly recommended that you make an appointment at the El Cerrito DMV to apply for the license beforehand so that your wait time at the DMV will be drastically reduced.
+It is highly recommended that you make an appointment at the El Cerrito DMV to apply for the license beforehand so that your wait time at the DMV will be reduced.
 Please note: An F-1 student, F-2 dependent or J-1 student is NOT required to have a Social Security Number to be eligible for a driver license.
 A J-1 scholar must present a Social Security Number to be eligible for a driver license.
 J-2 dependents are only required to show a Social Security Number if they have an Employment Authorization Document (EAD).

 Timing is Everything: Getting Your Driver's License

 Following these five simple tips makes the process go smoother and save of time in the end:

 - Wait 10 days after you enter the United States and your SEVIS I-20 or DS-2019 has been registered by BIO.
 You may want to apply for a driver's license right away, but be patient.
 The 10-day wait allows time for all the government databases to update with your arrival information.
 If you apply too early, your application will be delayed or denied.